ahippman/Physiology/01_Linear_Model_Anova.md

 ### Anova Table - cell.size

-Looking at the ANOVA table for the linear model that _does not_ test for interaction between Fe.level : Cu.level interaction or Species : Fe.level, for the data __cell.size_Size__, we see the following significant factors:
+Looking at the ANOVA table for the linear model that _does not_ test for interactions between Fe.level : Cu.level or Species : Fe.level, for the data __cell.Size__, we see the following significant factors:

 * __Species__ alone has no significant effect